Impact of the Arab Spring: Uganda

 Ugandan President Yoweri Museveni was declared the winner of Uganda's 2011 general election on 11 February amidst opposition denunciations.
 Kizza Besigye, the chairman of the opposition coalition finished second with 26.01% of the vote.
 Besigye warned that Uganda was ripe for an Egypt-style revolt after Museveni's more than two decades in power.
 The protesters failed to amass in large numbers because, as the Christian Science Monitor suggested, a failure to tally its own results through its own SMS system was disrupted by the government, who also arrested hundreds of opposition field agents.
 They also suggested that Besigye did not believe his own claim of sparking a revolution.
 With unrest growing at the rising prices of food and fuel, the arrest of Kizza Besigye on 28 April was the catalyst for protests and riots across the Ugandan capital, Kampala, in which two were killed.

 Zimbabwe

 Munyaradzi Gwisai, a former opposition member of the Parliament of Zimbabwe, organised a meeting to discuss the uprisings in North Africa on 21 February.
 He, along with 45 others, were arrested and allegedly tortured and face a charge of treason that carries the death penalty.
-Many Zimbabwean migrants to South Africa, who number in the hundreds of thousands, are free to talk of the events.
-However, past violence in elections and many of the youth and educated middle classes having fled the country there were questions about the pool of protesters to carry out such actions.
+Zimbabwean migrants to South Africa, who number in the hundreds of thousands, are free to talk of the events.
+However, past violence in elections and a number of the youth and educated middle classes having fled the country there were questions about the pool of protesters to carry out such actions.

 A Million Citizen March called for in Harare on 1 March went unheeded after a heavy police presence since 26 February continued and a curfew was declared on the night of 28 February.